ChunPanYung/ansi_colle-mods/README.md

-# Ansible Collection - ansi_colle.shared
+# Ansible Collection - ansi_colle.mods

 Documentation for the collection.